High Crimes and Misdemeanors: The Case Against Bill Clinton

 High Crimes and Misdemeanors: The Case Against Bill Clinton is a 1998 book about Bill Clinton by American conservative media commentator Ann Coulter.
 It was published by Regnery Publishing.
 Coulter promoted it on television, and it became a bestseller.

 Summary

-The book has sections on President Bill Clinton's alleged womanizing at government expense and his alleged lies (under oath) to cover up his actions.
+The book has sections on what the author state were President Bill Clinton's womanizing at government expense and what she states were his lies (under oath) to cover up his actions.